 - from 1955 successor of Martin Elsaesser on the chair of Design and Building Science TH Munich

-- from 1957 Hamburg State Opera, major projects such as the Garching nuclear power plant, Thyssen Hütte, Oberpostdirektion Hamburg, Deutschlandfunk Cologne
+- from 1957 Hamburg State Opera, major projects such as the first German research reactor (TU-Munich) in Garching, Thyssen Hütte, Oberpostdirektion Hamburg, Deutschlandfunk Cologne